How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 • swelling on the sclera.

-Contraindications to the procedure of laser coagulation:
+Contraindications to the laser coagulation procedure:

 • hemorrhage in the fundus;